bklaing2/realms-of-resurgence/Maps of Content/Combat.md

 ## Calculating Damage Received on a Hit

 Subtract the armor mitigation from the damage.
 If it falls below zero you take no damage.
 If it falls above the armor's damage threshold, you take damage like normal and mark off an armor damage slot.
-(OR make it on a critical hit instead of a damage threshold)
+#brainstorm  can also make it on a critical hit against you mark off a damage slot

 ## Armor Damage Slots